 - Cleaning the gutters on a porch’s roofing

 - Sanding the deck to remove fuzz and splinters

 Many landscaping and handyman companies will perform these tasks for a fee, or you can keep the DIY spirit going strong by handling them yourself.
 Just make sure not to overdo it with power washing, as it can gouge the wood of your deck if you’re not careful.

-For more key facts about upgrading your mobile home and adding to your mobile home value, check out our Mobile Home Living section.
-You’ll find everything you need to turn your manufactured home into a dream home.
+Learn more key facts about making additions to your mobile home, upgrading, and adding value to your home.
+Also, check out our Mobile Home Living section and you’ll find everything you need to turn your manufactured home into a dream home.